subcriticalia/CYC1000/README.md

 3.- Sound using DIGITAL-VIDEO & Deltasigma-Stereo

-4.- Proportion of a SD with SPI and SIO capabilities, that is given 4 bits for data.
+4.- Proportion of an SD with SPI and SIO capabilities, that is given 4 bits for data.

-5.- Maintain a bus with 6 signals in the common bus 2x20 form standarized by rasperry pi.
+5.- Maintain a bus with 6 signals in the common bus 2x20 form standarized by Rasperry PI.

 6.- Give a MULTICOMP structure, that's make the implementation only FPGAish if desired.